 - Glossary page: philosophical terms (20 minimum, 50 maximum)

-- My Comments page: links to comments you make on other student blogs
+- My Comments page: links and a copy of the comments you make on other student blogs

 - About Me page: Introduce yourself.

 - Final self-assessment: this is an email to me arguing for the final grade you believe you have earned.